-Advanced Courses in the History and Literature of Music nours
+Advanced Courses in the History and Literature of Music hours

+Applied Music 8 l hours

+Electives in Music2-4 h

+2. MUSIC THEORY

+Advanced Courses in Music Theory nours

 Applied Music 8 h hours

-Electives in Music2-4 h nours

-- 2. MUSIC THEORY

-- Advanced Courses in Music Theory 12 hours

-\Applied Music 8 hours

-Electives in Music 2-4 hours
+Electives in Music 2-4 h aours

-\ More than 8 hours of applied music may be taken but only 8 will be credited toward degree requirements.
+^{} More than 8 hours of applied music may be taken but only 8 will be credited toward degree requirements.

-3. SOLO INSTRUMENT OR VOICE †Applied Music (Private lessons in one instrument or voice) up to 16 Electives in Music hours Music 313-314 (Conducting) 2 Music 213-214 and/or 215-216 (Band and/or Orchestra) hours (Participation in at least one each semester) hours which at least four semesters are required) hours hours 5.
-VOCAL MUSIC EDUCATION Music 107-108 and/or 207-208 (Choir) hours Music 117-118, 217-218 (Voice) 4 Music 222 or 331 or 332 (Methods of teaching) 3 Music 313-314 (Conducting) 2 Music 141-142 or equivalent (Piano) 2 Electives in Music 3-5 hours hours hours
+3. SOLO INSTRUMENT OR VOICE

++Applied Music (Private lessons in one instrument or voice) up to 10 hours

+Electives in Musico-6 nours

+4. INSTRUMENTAL MUSIC EDUCATION

+Maria 215 216 (Arranging) b hours

+Music 313-314 (Conducting) 2 nours

+Music 213-214 and/or 215-216 (Band and/or Orchestra)

+(Participation in at least one each semester)

++ Applied Music (Private lessons on the major instrument, of

+List at least four semesters are required) 4-6 nours

+Music 333 (Teaching of Instrumental Music) 3 hours

+Proficiency on secondary instruments, equivalent to two

+semesters each on string, wood-wind, and brass instruments

+and one semester on percussion instruments and also one

+semester in voice.

+5. VOCAL MUSIC EDUCATION

+Music 107-108 and/or 207-208 (Choir)

+(Participation in at least one each semester)

+Music 117-118, 217-218 (Voice) 4 hours

+Music 331 and 332 (Methods of teaching)

+Music 313-314 (Conducting) 2 hours

+Music 141-149 or equivalent (Piano) 2 nours

+Electives in Music

-More than 16 hours of applied music may be taken but only 16 will be credited toward degree requirements.
+[†] More than 16 hours of applied music may be taken but only 16 will be credited toward degree requirements.

-Candidates for the A.B. degree in the Education Course must elect either the concentrate in Instrumental Music Education or the concentrate in Vocal Music Education.
+Candidates for the A.B. degree in the Education course, or for the A.B. degree in the General course with a Michigan State Teacher's certificate, must elect either the concentrate in Instrumental music or the concentrate in Vocal music.

-Candidates for the A.B. degree in the General College Course may elect any one of the five areas of concentration given above.
-If they choose Instrumental Music Education or Vocal Music Education they will be expected to complete the requirements for the Michigan State Teacher's Certificate (see p.
-65) in addition to the requirements given under "a" through "e" (see p.
-63).
+Candidates for the A.B. degree in the General course may elect any one of the five areas of concentration given above.
+If they choose Instrumental Music Education or Vocal Music Education, they will be expected to complete the requirements for the Michigan State Teacher's Certificate (see p.
+68) in addition to the requirements given under "a" through "e" (see p.
+66).